JasperCheung/gitpak_chorpa/README.md

 # gitpak_chorpa
 A list of problems and interests for personal projects and/or hackathons.
 In short, my journey of self-improvement.

-Disclaimer: Some links are private because I'm a shyboy, once projects are finished or close they will become public.
+Disclaimer: Some links are private because I'm bashful :), once projects are finished or close they will become public.

 | Topic | Link to project/solution |